Full-Form of OECD (Organization for Economic Co-operation & Development)

 - To publish and thereby keep updated the model tax convention for the purpose of allocating taxation rights among the tax jurisdictions in case of cross-border transactions and to provide for avoidance of double-taxation.
 Apart from the model conventions, the OECD also publishes commentaries to the model convention for detailed interpretation by the member countries or the observer countries.
-It has also been publishing guidelines on Transfer Pricing.
+It has also been publishing transfer pricing.
 Recently, OECD also came up with BEPS action plans.

 - It maintains an online database of published books, reference material, reports, and other relevant information.

 - This also publishes books on a frequent basis which are up-to-date.
 Mostly, the books are published in two languages, English and French.
 The organization also takes responsibility for releasing working papers and reference works.